benjaminweymouth/Time-Series-analysis-using-ARIMA/README.md

 This repository uses time series analysis to predict future movements in the value of the Canadian dollar versus the Japanese yen.

-Specifically, this repo reflects two core items:
+Specifically, this repo reflects two main parts:

 1. Time series forecasting
 2. Linear regression modelling